Radiofrequency Ablation (RFA) / Microwave Ablation (MWA) of Liver Tumors

 Who interprets the results and how do I get them?

 Computed tomography (CT) or magnetic resonance imaging (MRI) of the liver is performed within a few hours to a month following radiofrequency ablation.
 A radiologist will interpret these CT or MRI scans to detect any complications, to ensure that all of the tumor tissue has been treated and to assess any residual tumor.

 You will undergo CT or MRI scans every three to four months to check for new tumors.

 What are the benefits vs. risks?

 - Radiofrequency and microwave ablation can be an effective treatment for primary liver cancer and for cancers that have spread to the liver in select patients whose liver tumors are unsuitable for surgical resection.

 - In most studies, more than half of the liver tumors treated by ablation have not recurred.
 The success rate for completely eliminating small liver tumors is greater than 85 percent.

 - Treatment-related serious complications are infrequent and discomfort is less than surgery.

 - Ablation may be used repeatedly to treat recurrent liver tumors.

-- The percutaneous method of radiofrequency ablation, in which electrodes are inserted through the skin, is minimally invasive, produces few complications, and does not require hospital admission.
+- The percutaneous method of ablation, in which needles are inserted through the skin, is minimally invasive, produces few complications, and does not require hospital admission.

 - Ablation is a relatively quick procedure and recovery is rapid so that chemotherapy may be resumed almost immediately in patients who need it.